-Gum disease is often a silent disease meaning symptoms may not appear until advanced stages of the disease.
+Gum disease is often a silent disease, meaning symptoms may not appear until advanced stages of the disease.
 However, there are warning signs of gum infection which include the following:

-If you believe you may have gum disease, give us a CALL TODAY TO SCHEDULE A NEW PATIENT APPOINTMENT where we can assess your gums for any signs of periodontal disease and prescribe gum repair that is tailored to your gum infection..
+If you believe you may have gum disease, give us a CALL TODAY TO SCHEDULE A NEW PATIENT APPOINTMENT where we can assess your gums for any signs of periodontal disease and prescribe gum repair that is tailored to your gum infection.

 Our dental team has years of experience and extensive training and continuing education in periodontal treatment which ensures you get the best quality dental care possible.
 We have offices in Bellevue and Issaquah and offer convenient hours to accommodate your schedule.

 The most conservative and most common form of treatment for periodontal (gum) disease is SCALING AND ROOT PLANING.
-This first line of defense involves careful cleaning of the root surfaces to remove plaque and tartar from tooth surfaces, deep periodontal pockets and to smooth the tooth root to removal bacterial toxins.
+This first line of defense involves careful cleaning of the root surfaces to remove plaque and tartar from tooth surfaces, deep periodontal pockets and to smooth the tooth root to remove bacterial toxins.
 This type of cleaning reaches places that normal cleaning devices can't reach such as under the gum line and around the root.
 Root planing removes any remaining tartar and smooths irregular areas of the root surface.
 The in-depth cleaning provides a healthy, clean surface that makes it easier for the gum tissue to reattach to the tooth.

-If you address your gum disease before it becomes severe then scaling and root planing may be the only treatment you need for gum disease.
+If you address your gum disease before it becomes severe then scaling and root

 In cases where the tissue or bone surrounding your teeth is too damaged to be repaired with non-surgical treatment, there are several surgical procedures available to prevent severe damage and to restore a healthy smile.
 Following your initial appointment, we will recommend the best course of treatment suited to the condition of your teeth and gums.
 Our surgical treatment options include:

 Healthy mouths have teeth that are firmly surrounded by gum tissue and that are securely supported by the bones of the jaw.
 Periodontal disease damages these tissues and bones.
 As a result, open spaces are created around the teeth that we call pockets.
 The larger the pocket, the easier it is for bacteria to collect inside them.
 Over time, this leads to more damage.
-Eventually the supportive structure degrades to the point that the tooth either falls out or needs to be removed.
+Eventually, the supportive structure degrades to the point that the tooth either falls out or needs to be removed.

 Pocket reduction surgery (also known as "flap surgery") folds back the gum tissue and removes the bacteria hiding underneath, as well as the hardened plaque and tartar that have collected.
 During this procedure, any tissue that is too damaged to survive may be removed.
-Next the healthy tissue is sewn back into place.
+Next, the healthy tissue is sewn back into place.
 Once the tooth and root are free of bacteria, plaque and tartar and the pockets have been reduced the gums can reattach to the teeth.

 Regeneration procedures restore the bone and tissue supporting the teeth that have been lost due to severe gum disease.
-During this process, the gum tissue is folded back to remove the bacteria, plaque and tartar.
+During this process, the gum tissue is folded back to remove the bacteria, plaque, and tartar.
 Depending upon your situation, a BONE GRAFT may be performed to stimulate new bone growth or a special kind of protein may be applied to stimulate tissue growth to repair the areas that have been destroyed by the disease.

 GUM RECESSION (also called gingival recession) is a frequent symptom of gum disease.
 As the gums recede, more of the roots are revealed which can make teeth appear longer and also create sensitivity to hot or cold liquids or food.
-It also exposes the tooth to increased damage from gum disease, as bacteria, plaque and tartar attack the surface of the tooth and the root.
+It also exposes the tooth to increased damage from gum disease, as bacteria, plaque, and tartar attack the surface of the tooth and the root.

 During a SOFT-TISSUE GRAFT, tissue from the top of your mouth or another source is sewed to the gum area, covering the roots and restoring the gum line to its original, healthy location.
 This procedure can also be performed for cosmetic reasons.